alsora/learning_cpp/README.md

 }
 ```

 There is nothing more to be done in terms of files to be created.
 Next I will use docker to run an image of ubuntu 20.04 where I will compile and run the .cpp program using g++.
-But first, I want to add and push the developed folder 01myfirstprogram to my github.
-I can first check the git status of my learning_cpp folder
+But first I want to add, commit, and push the developed folder 01myfirstprogram to my github.
+I can first check the git status of my learning_cpp folder (I suggest to frequently use git status)

 ```bash
 $ cd Programming/learning_cpp